Manchester, United Kingdom - Things to Do in Manchester

 Football Stadium Tours

-Experience Manchester's football heritage with tours of the iconic Old Trafford (Manchester United) or the Etihad Stadium (Manchester City).
-These comprehensive tours take you behind the scenes to explore the players' tunnel, changing rooms, press areas, and pitch-side areas while learning about the clubs' legendary histories.
-Both stadiums offer interactive museums showcasing trophies, memorabilia, and immersive exhibits.
+Experience Manchester's football passion with tours of the iconic Old Trafford (Manchester United) or the Etihad Stadium (Manchester City).
+These behind-the-scenes tours offer access to player tunnels, dressing rooms, and pitch-side areas while sharing the rich history of these world-famous clubs.
+Both stadiums also feature comprehensive museums showcasing trophies, memorabilia, and interactive exhibits.

 Getting There